Galena Bay

 A 162 ha (400 acre) townsite was surveyed and lots were sold.
 People also took up Crown land grants of 65 ha (160 acres) up Hill Creek and across the bay on the east side.
 Provincial land records record that Lot 2110, on the east side of Galena Bay with considerable waterfront, was sold as a land grant to William C. Marsdin in 1898 for US $170.
 This lot was eventually sold to John Nelson, who became famous for buying the paddle-wheeler Minto in a derelict condition and letting it deteriorate on his foreshore until BC Hydro built the Keenlyside Dam in 1967 and ordered the ship removed prior to the flooding of the new reservoir.
 It fell to John's son, Walter Nelson, to tow the derelict out into the lake and burn it.

 The elegant Hotel Rosenheim was built in Galena Bay around 1899.
 A school was built.

 In 1957, the locality became the eastern terminal for the Arrowhead–Galena Bay ferry.
 A road—they called it a highway, but it was not—was built from Nakusp, around Galena Bay with a timber bridge across Hill Creek, and across the peninsula to the ferry landing.
 The old ferry landing was on the north side of the peninsula, opposite the town of Arrowhead across the Beaton Arm.
 It is still a popular swimming spot because a shelf of bedrock eliminates a muddy foreshore.

-In 1967-1968, BC Hydro raised the lake about 50 meters to create a reservoir as part of the Columbia River Treaty with the United States of America.
+In 1967-1968, BC Hydro raised the lake about 50 metres to create a reservoir as part of the Columbia River Treaty with the United States of America.
 This necessitated relocating the highway to a new grade above the town, on a straight line towards Trout Lake.
 The new highway was completed in 1973 with a turnoff to a new ferry landing down the shoreline from Galena Bay (it connected with a new Highway 23 across the lake at Shelter Bay) and another turnoff (never paved) into Galena Bay.

 Since 1968, the western terminal has been Shelter Bay.
 This ferry link forms part of British Columbia Highway 23 from Nakusp to Revelstoke.
 Galena Bay is also the terminus of British Columbia Highway 31, which runs northeast, then southeast via Trout Lake and Lardeau and then south down the west side of the north arm of Kootenay Lake to Balfour, near Nelson.